karyakosha/karyakosha/README.md

 - 🔭 I’m Software Automation Tester.
 - 🌱 I’m currently building projects
-- 🤔 I’m looking for help with QA Automation careers
+- 🤔 I can help you with Selenium, Java, Python, APIs
 - 📫 How to reach me: linkedin.com/in/gayatri-wagh-995427b0
 - 😄 Pronouns: she/her